 Less Than Significant Impact.
 The project will have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years.
-While no new development is being proposed, the project does have the potential to create up to six for new residences.
-If developed this site would be served by a private well.
-The project site would draw water from the Sacramento Sub-region of the Central Valley aquifer system41.
-This aquifer sub-region supply sufficient groundwater to serve the project and reasonably foreseeable development.
-Future development may add to the cumulative impacts of water use, but is a less than significant impact to water supplies due to the scope of the project.
+While no new development is being proposed, the project does have the potential to create up to three new residences if fully developed.
+If developed, this site would be served by a private well(s).

+The project site would draw water from the Sacramento Sub-region of the Central Valley Colusa Groundwater Basin.
+This groundwater basin supplies sufficient groundwater to serve the project and reasonably foreseeable development.
+Future development may add to the cumulative impacts of water use but is a less than significant impact to water supplies due to the scope of the project.